saulius-lipkevicius/Transformed_GA/README.md

 Paired sequences dataset is obtained by comparing every aptamer in-between by fitness score which is computed with the former software, later number of classification classes labels are balanced (if needed) by flipping Label together with exhanging first aptamer with the second in places for model to master both classes equally good.

 Next, paired aptamers are put to the GA that produces new sequences from the the most fit by by well-known breeding, mutation steps, shortly speaking, GA conditions new breed to have properties of the "best".
 New list of aptamers are evaluated by TEA, 10 % of the best stays and we iteratively repeat the process until it converges and we are satisfied with probabilities of model to have at least few super fit sequences to target protein of interest.
-Final aptamers can be send to wet lab to confirm its superiority after the last ELBALite run on it.
+Final aptamers can be send to wet lab to confirm its superiority after the last EFBALite run on it. *Every result can be reproduced using seed*.

+##  Modeling

+###  Bivariate EhPPDK-Albumin distribution analysis

+- [ ] 3d image

+###  Convergence measurement

+###  Error proning

+###  Model efficiency

+- [ ] prideti judancius grafikelius is 0-100 distribuciju su judejimu i desine ---> 82

 ## Results

 Fine-tuning two models with various hyperparameter to try took up <12 hours which is enough for a model to learn positional embeddings difference between Natural Language and language of proteins.
-Dataset for the learing part consisted of 1500 different aptamer sequences from ELBAScore which were later on paired to form 433050 pairs with binary labels, 70% of it was used for training matter, 15 % for validation, and the rest for testing.
+Dataset for the learing part consisted of 1500 different aptamer sequences from EFBAScore which were later on paired to form 433050 pairs with binary labels, 70% of it was used for training matter, 15 % for validation, and the rest for testing.

 Comparing the accuracy and other significant metrics of fine-tuned `albert-base-v2` and `albert-large-v2` models for Albumin, large version has an edge over base just by 4 % and makes inferences almost twice as long compared to its simpler version hence `albert-base-v2` is chosen.